sh4nks/d2rloader/README.md

 ## Linux

+- Download the provided [**AppImage**](https://github.com/sh4nks/d2rloader/releases) from the release page and make it executable.
-- On Arch Linux you can use your favorite AUR helper to install [d2rloader](https://aur.archlinux.org/packages/d2rloader)
+  - In case you are using Arch Linux you can use your favorite AUR helper to install [d2rloader](https://aur.archlinux.org/packages/d2rloader) from the AUR.
 - Install Lutris (Note: When using my AUR Package you don't have to install Lutris anymore as it will be installed as well)
 - Search for Diablo 2 Resurrected on Lutris and install it.
 This will install the Battle.NET app.
 - Install Diablo 2 Resurrected from the Battle.NET app.
 Tipp: If you have D2R already installed on Windows you can just copy it to your preferred location and point to it from the Battle.NET app.
 - Handle64.exe is not needed on Linux as we are working with different WINEPREFIXES to solve this problem :-)
 - Select your prefered WINEPREFIX location otherwise a default one will be set to $XDG_CONFIG_DIRS/d2rloader/wineprefixes.

 ## Auth Methods